 Mindfulness, which is often described as "contact with the present moment", is an effective tool to increase one's engagement and awareness in the "now".
 Often, when we struggle with anxiety about the future , or lament the pains of the past, it results in difficulty finding meaning and enjoyment in the present.
 The practice of mindfulness promotes a purposeful and non-judgmental attention to our thoughts, feelings, and sensations, to create a space for acceptance and openness to our experiences.
 Mindfulness has been demonstrated to be effective in addressing multiple facets of our lives to increase our overall quality of life.

 Sex Therapy is a therapeutic approach that focuses on cognitive, behavioral, and psychoeducational skills to improve the quality of your sex life.
 Sometimes, treatment may only require a few sessions focused on correcting misinformation or some of the "myths" about sexual functioning.
-Other times, treatment may require more work utilizing cognitive and behavioral strategies, such as relaxation training, mindfulness, and challenging negative thoughts about sex or sexual performance, or it may involve a deeper exploration of the sexual self, your views of sex, or past traumas, which may impact your sexual performance or connection with your partner.
+Other times, treatment may require more work utilizing cognitive and behavioral strategies, such as relaxation training, mindfulness, and challenging negative thoughts about sex or sexual performance.
+Or perhaps it may involve a deeper exploration of the sexual self, your views of sex, or past traumas, which may impact your sexual experience or connection with your partner.
 Sex Therapy may also focus on finding workable strategies to manage existing medical problems which may impact your sexual functioning.
 Referrals for medical evaluations or treatment are available as necessary.